Helpful ways to collect donations

 - Promote your campaign across social media platforms like Facebook, Instagram, and any other channels where you're active.
 Mobile users can easily donate with a simple tap when they see your posts.

-- Distribute leaflets and flyers throughout your local area to raise awareness about your defibrillator campaign.
+- Distribute leaflets and flyers throughout your local area to raise awareness for your defibrillator campaign.
 A ready-to-use template is available for download on our website.

 - Reach out to local businesses, residents' associations, sports clubs, and other organizations for donations.